 - Frequent straining or crying in the box

-- Accidents outside the box (sometimes from pain or urgency)
+- Accidents outside the box

 - Constipation paired with vomiting, appetite loss, or lethargy